 12 Reasons to Consider Homeschooling

 Let’s be honest, not every kid learns at the same speed or with the same processes.
 One child may learn better through reading, while another needs a more visual approach.
 One child may excel at language classes while another excels in math.
 Children in public schools are often pushed to learn more quickly than they need to understand something fully.
 Or they learn more quickly than the rest of their peers and then get bored.
 With homeschooling, you get to dictate the pace and style.
 You know how your child best learns and can give extra attention or more advanced work when needed.

 2. They can study a wide variety of topics.

-Kids in public school these days are pretty much taught the very basics of education, and not much else.
-Only when you get into college are you able to take more varied and focused elective classes, but by then it may be too little, too late.
-If your child wants to learn everything about playing the violin, but the public school doesn’t offer classes for string instruments, he is missing out on something he may be really good at or passionate about.
-If a child wants to learn how to sew or knit or bake . . . not many public schools offer these types of things.
-But a homeschooler can dive deep into a wide variety of subjects and skills, while still learning all the basics.
+These days, kids in public schools are taught the basics of education and not much else.
+Only when you get into college can you take more varied and focused elective classes, but by then, it may be too little, too late.
+If your child wants to learn everything about playing the violin, but the public school doesn’t offer classes for string instruments, he is missing out on something he may be terrific at or passionate about.
+Suppose a child wants to learn how to sew or knit or bake . . . not many public schools offer these types of things.
+But a homeschooler can dive deep into a wide variety of subjects and skills while still learning all the basics.

 3. You can create your own curriculum.

-As already discussed, every child is different with different learning styles and interests and strengths and weaknesses.
+Every child is different from different learning styles and interests and strengths and weaknesses.
 Every parent is different too.
-One homeschool mama might want to be very hands-on in educating her child while another mom prefers the child self-teach in some respects.
+One homeschool mama might want to be very hands-on in educating her child, while another mom prefers her child self-teach in some respects.
 No two homeschooling families teach or learn the same, and that’s the beauty of being able to build your own curriculum.
 And there are a plethora of options out there!
 From Christian-based to completely secular to anything in between, you can pick and choose how you set up your school year for your family.